-This first meeting is an opportunity not only to get a professional appraisal of your financial status, but also to see if the attorney is a good fit for you.
+This first meeting is an opportunity not only to get a professional appraisal of your financial status but also to see if the attorney is a good fit.
 However, as with many things in life, to get the most from the meeting, it helps to be prepared.

 Be ready to answer questions about your finances fully and candidly.
-It is understandable that some people are nervous about meeting with a bankruptcy attorney.
+Understandably, some people are nervous about meeting with a bankruptcy attorney.
 After all, who wants to discuss their personal finances with someone they have just met.
-However, the more information you share with your lawyer upfront, the better your lawyer will be able to advise you.
+However, the more information you share with your lawyer up front, the better your lawyer will be able to advise you.
 Don’t withhold information for fear of embarrassment.
-Whatever your personal circumstances, the odds are that your bankruptcy attorney has seen similar (or much worse) situations in the past.
+Whatever your circumstances, the odds are that your bankruptcy attorney has seen similar (or much worse) situations in the past.

-Have your basic financial information ready.
 Not all attorneys request the same information at the first meeting, but they will need to see your basic financial data.
-(I have short initial consultation form that I ask potential clients to fill out and bring with them to the meeting.)
+(I have a short initial consultation form that I ask potential clients to fill out and bring with them to the meeting.)
 At the very least, you should have the following information available:

 I generally do not require anyone to bring a lot of documents to an initial meeting, unless it is an emergency filing.
 However, your attorney may find the following items to be helpful: the most recent statements from your creditors, your most recent pay stubs, and pleadings from any lawsuit pending against you.

-Ask questions.
-In fact, you may wish to write them down.
+You may wish to write your questions down.
 A good lawyer will be happy to answer them.
-I certainly never mind if my clients bring a list of questions, because I want people to leave my office understanding their options.
+(Lawyers like to talk, after all.)
+I certainly never mind if my clients bring a list of questions because I want people to leave my office understanding their options.
 If they have additional questions later, I encourage them to send me an email or call.

 At the end of the meeting, your attorney may give you a questionnaire, document checklist, and other forms to complete.
 (In my Philadelphia bankruptcy practice, I have a packet of forms and other materials that I give to clients at our meeting.)
 If you decide to retain the attorney, you should try to complete the forms and get the documents back to the attorney as soon as possible.
 Circumstances change over time, so your attorney’s advice may change if you wait a long time to return the forms.

 Remember that your bankruptcy attorney is there to help you.
 If you are unsure what information you need for your first meeting, feel free to ask.
 A little preparation can go a long way in helping you make the most out of your initial consultation.